Health Educator I

 As one of the Public Health Institute’s programs, Health Intervention Projects for Underserved Populations (HIPUP) conducts community-based research/programs for underserved populations (e.g., gender and ethnic minorities) in the field of substance abuse, HIV/AIDS, and trauma prevention and treatment.
 Through collaboration with targeted communities, HIPUP strives to have a significant impact on health promotion and human rights for underserved communities locally and internationally.

-This is a remote, regular position that can be part time or full time.
-Applicants available to work between 50% FTE (20 hours/week) and 100% FTE (40 hours/week) are welcome to apply.
-The starting FTE will be determined upon hire.
+This is a full-time, remote, regular position.
+Applicants available to work 100% FTE (40 hours/week) are welcome to apply.

 Essential Duties & Responsibilities

-- Conduct community in-person and online outreach targeting transwomen of color.
+• Conduct community in-person and online outreach targeting non-binary people (GNBP), transwomen, and transmen.

-- Refer participants to appropriate community-based organizations and health care services (e.g., substance use treatment, HIV/Viral Hepatitis (VH) testing, PrEP, HIV primary care, Hep B vaccination, and primary health care).
+• Refer participants to appropriate community-based organizations and health care services (e.g., substance use treatment, HIV/Viral Hepatitis (VH) testing and treatment, PrEP, HIV care, Hep B vaccination, primary health care, etc.) and other necessary services.
 Monitor and navigate referred services for participants.

 Minimum Qualifications